GoogleChrome/web.dev/src/site/content/en/blog/es-modules-in-sw/index.md

 ---
 title: "ES modules in service workers"
 subhead: "A modern alternative to importScripts()."
-description: "Service workers can now use static imports of ES modules to bring in extra code, as an alternative to importScripts()."
+description: "Service workers can use static imports of ES modules to bring in extra code, as an alternative to importScripts()."
 authors:
   - jeffposnick
-date: 2021-04-20
+date: 2021-05-06
-hero: image/admin/JSBg0yF1fatrTDQSKiTW.webp
+hero:
-alt: An example windowing approach for measuring layout shift.
+alt:
 tags:
   - blog
   - service-worker